Mirror host

 Security and access control

 • Manager functions are granted with per-user granularity.
-The admin can have full powers, while the admin's helper can only do specific non-destructive tasks such as a battery test.
+The admin can have full powers, while the admin’s helper can only do specific non-destructive tasks such as a battery test (beware that with a worn-out battery whose replacement is a few years overdue, a "capacity/remaining runtime" test can still be destructive by powering off the load abruptly — and also such a test can cause hosts to hide into graceful shutdowns when the battery state does get critical as part of the test).

 • The drivers, server, and monitoring client (upsmon) can all run as separate user IDs if this is desired for privilege separation.

 • The drivers and network server may be run in a chroot jail for further security benefits.
-This is supported directly as of the NUT 1.4 version and beyond with the chroot= configuration directive.
+This is supported directly since version 1.4 and beyond with the chroot= configuration directive.

 Web-based monitoring